GMgoes/GMgoes/README.md

 <h2>about me</h2>

 <p>I’m Gustavo, 21 yr old.
 I’m a student living in Mato Grosso do Sul, Brasil.
 I am a fan of technology, music, and programming.
-I’m also interested in animals and Games.</p>
+I’m also love in animals and Games.</p>

 - ⭐ currently working on **back-end development**
 - 💼 Intern at **Compass UOL** - https://compass.uol/en/home/